CartoDB/carto-vl/docs/guides/0x-animate-your-visualizations.md

 ### Advanced animations

 In this section, you will learn other properties that can be used to animate the visualization.
-You can change the input range of values by using a `linear` expression, and thus visualize a subset of the data.
+You can change the input range of values by using a `linear` expression, and thus visualize only  subset of the data.
 For example, if a dataset spans an entire year, but you only want to animate between the months of February and June, you can adjust the input parameter to:

 ```js
 const viz = new carto.Viz(`